alexofrhodes/vbArc-Addin/README.md

 Disclaimer:
 >* No guarantee is provided and no responsibility taken by the author if things don't work as expected or cause any sort of damage.
   Always keep backups and read the code before you execute it.
 >* The file is provided free of charge and the sourcecode is unlocked.
-Learn, improve, share.
+Leave attributes as found.
 >* In the parts of code worked on by others i've left the attribution if they had one, or a weblink if I could find it.
-  Leave attributes as found.
   Any omissions were unintentional, contact to be included.

 Author     : Anastasiou Alex
 >Contact    : AnastasiouAlex@gmail.com